perama-v/perama-v.github.io/docs/cairo/amm_demo.md

 An L2 actor may claim their token on L1 by using their balance and some other Merkle branches.

-The L2->L1 withdrawal component of the AMM is not implemented in this example, but would involve a Cairo program executing a withdrawl operation.
-The withdrawl proof, which contains the new AMM account merkle root, would be stored by the Verifier contract.
+The L2->L1 withdrawal component of the AMM is not implemented in this example, but would involve a Cairo program executing a withdrawal operation.
+The withdrawal proof, which contains the new AMM account merkle root, would be stored by the Verifier contract.
-The user could then trigger a withdrawl from the the AmmDemo contract, which would accept the new Merkle root after checking that the proof for the withdrawl was verified.
+The user could then trigger a withdrawal from the the AmmDemo contract, which would accept the new Merkle root after checking that the proof for the withdrawal was verified.

 ```
 // SPDX-License-Identifier: Cairo Program License (Source Available)